loetek/Roll-Call-FrontEnd-Capstone/README.md

 I wrote this app because in my life I have been in both situations.
 As a student I hated to ask for the daily agenda or to ask the instructor to repeat themselves.
 And as a manager/instructor I found that there is an incredible amount of time wasted on reptetive tasks like these.

+## Hosted

+App is currently live at https://rollcall-19.herokuapp.com/ feel free to test using the login instructions below.
+Any feedback will be greatly appreciated for V2.0 please email me at jdwheeler0@gmail.com.

 ## Installing

 1. Clone repository